Pranay0803/Covid-19-INDIA-Analysis/README.md

 - Cleaned the data by removing rows where the number of tests performed were missing.

-- Used Python packages such as Matplotlib and Seaborn for visualiztion of data where I compared the total number of cases against date.
+- Used Python packages such as Matplotlib and Seaborn for visualization of data where I compared the total number of cases against date.

 NOTE: The analysis are based only on data recorded as of 19<sup>th</sup> April 2020